Subscribe to the Moving to Portland Newsletter

 • Topography Flat with mature trees on properties.
 Parks are wooded.

-• Sidewalks and Streets The street pattern is grid with sidewalks for walking.
+• Sidewalks and Streets The street pattern is a grid with sidewalks for walking.

 • 2Drive Time to Downtown 13-14 minutes.

-• Public Transportation Bus route 65X is a direct downtown route - the neighborhood has five other routes.
-See schedule and routes at the TriMet Web site.
+• Public Transportation The neighborhood has six public transit lines.
+Bus route 65X is a direct downtown route — the neighborhood has five other routes.
+The Milwaukie MAX light rail Orange Line has a stop in Westmoreland on SE Bybee and SE McLoughlin Boulevard with they are a short distance from another station (SE Tacoma Street/Johnson Creek Station and it includes a 320-space park and ride facility) that is accessible to Westmoreland residents but not quite as easy for Sellwood residents.
+See schedule and routes at the TriMet website.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
-Ratings range from "Rider's Paradises" to areas with limited or no nearby public transportation.
+Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

 • Sex Offenders Click here for the State of Oregon Sex Offender Inquiry System.
-After agreeing to the "Conditions of Use Statement" you will be redirected to a "Enter Search Criteria" page.
-Insert a zip code in the "Zip" field and click on the "Query" button.
+After agreeing to the “Conditions of Use Statement,” you will be redirected to an “Enter Search Criteria” page.
+Insert a zip code in the “Zip” field and click on the “Query” button.
 Sellwood-Moreland zip code: 97202.

 • 5Shopping and Services Number of supermarkets: 2.
 Number of health clubs: 2.
 Number of coffee shops: 6.
 Sellwood-Moreland has two quaint commercial areas separated by a quarter mile.
-Coming off the Sellwood Bridge heading east, you encounter the first one at the intersection of Tacoma Street and 13th Avenue and it's Sellwood New Seasons Market.
-This is one of New Seasons smallest stores so the selections are limited.
-This area also has an "antiques district" plus restaurants and other shops.
-The other commercial area is the Bybee/Milwaukee neighborhood and it has a quality market called QFC (division of Kroger's).
+Coming off the Sellwood Bridge heading east, you encounter the first one at the intersection of Tacoma Street and 13th Avenue and it’s Sellwood New Seasons Market.
+This is one of New Seasons smallest stores, so the selections are limited.
+This area also has an “antique district” plus restaurants and other shops.
+The other commercial area is the Bybee/Milwaukee neighborhood, and it has a food market called QFC (a division of Kroger’s).
 Bybee/Milwaukee has the Moreland Theater, Starbucks, Dairy Queen, a florist, clinic, and a great hardware store (they actually wait on you).
 Pizzacato also has a restaurant and take-out store in Westmoreland.
 The neighborhood has a paint store, 3-4 bakeries, bike shops, cleaners, and a Les Schwab Tire Center.
-Click here to access a shopping guide/map of Sellwood and click here to access a shopping guide/map of Westmoreland.
+Click here to access a shopping guide/map of Sellwood-Westmoreland.

 • Farmers Market Southeast Bybee Boulevard at 14th Avenue.
-3:30-7:30 pm Wednesdays, May-September.
+Afternoon and early evening.
+Wednesdays, May-October.
 See Moreland Farmers Market.

 • Public Library The Sellwood-Moreland library branch is located on SE 13th Avenue just off SE Bidwell Street.

 • Who lives in Sellwood-Moreland Blue collar, white collar, and increasingly young married couples.
-What other neighborhood would have a restaurant named "Betty Lou" as well as one called "a Cena Ristorante."
+The median age of a resident is 38.7 according to the 2010 census.
 Journalist and historian Jeff Kisseloff and his wife Sue Sanders along with their daughter live in Moreland.
-Jeff is the author of five books, the latest being "Generation on Fire," an oral history of the 60s.
-Sue's essays have appeared in the anthologies "Ask Me About My Divorce," "Women Reinvented" and an assortment of local and national magazines and newspapers.
-The median age of a resident is 39.
+Jeff is the author of five books, the latest being “Generation on Fire,” an oral history of the 60s.
+Sue’s essays have appeared in the anthologies “Ask Me About My Divorce,” “Women Reinvented” and an assortment of local and national magazines and newspapers.
+Another writer, Joe Kurmaskie, lives in Sellwood.
+Joe has been a contributing writer to Bicycling Magazine, Details, and Men’s Journal.
+He is known for his book called the Metal Cowboy, the name came while cycling through Idaho.
+Other residents of the neighborhood include writer Elizabeth Gross and filmmaker Lydia B. Smith who has been making television documentaries for more than 25 years.
+Barbara Kerley is an awarding winning children’s book author who you may run into along with her dog Seamus at the Sellwood River Park dog off-leash area.

-• What's in the Recycle Bin Wine bottles and a good variety of beer to include everything from empty 'Bud' cans to bottles of micro brews.
+• What’s in the Recycle Bin Wine bottles and a wide variety of beer to include everything from empty ‘Bud’ cans to bottles of Oregon microbrews.

 Map of the Sellwood-Moreland Neighborhood